IdrisDY/alx-system_engineering-devops/0x00-shell_basics/README.md

-the readlink command describes the path of the directory in view
+the pwd command describes the path of the directory in view The ls command displays content in a directory